gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

     head SRR787507.fastq

-Let's first check out the quality of this data using FASTQC.
+Now check out the quality of this data using FASTQC.

 Hybrid Illumina + Pacbio genome assembly using SPAdes
 	SPAdes is a